sailesh-ramayanam/soochi/react/greeting-with-props/question.md

 # Description

-Render a welcome message i.e.
+We want to create a welcome page for new students when they login to our site.
+Instead of showing same message to everybody, we want to customise the message by showing the student's name.
+The message should be as follows.
+`Hello <name>!`
 `Welcome to 10x Academy`
-`Hello <name>!`
-Display above text using `React`.

-## Task 1 :

-Default export the Welcome component in Welcome.js.

-## Task 2 :

-Import Welcome component in App.js.

 # Requirements

 ## UI requirements

-1. Welcome Component should render the following text:
+1. The web page should show the following message.
+   `Hello <name>!`
    `Welcome to 10x Academy`

+Example:
-   `Hello <name>!`
+`Hello Ravi!`
+`Welcome to 10x Academy`

 ## Functional requirements

-1. On changing value of attribute `name`, it must reflect in the browser.
+1. Isolate the greeting text from the main component (viz.
+App).
+2. Use Welcome component to render the greeting.
+3. Welcome component must take a `name` prop, which can then be used to customise the greeting.

 ## Other requirements

-1. `Welcome to 10x Academy` must be rendered inside h2 tag.
+1. `Hello <name>!` must be rendered inside h1 tag.
-2. `Hello <name>!` must be rendered inside h1 tag.
+2. `Welcome to 10x Academy` must be rendered inside h2 tag.
 3. h1 tag should contain an attribute `data-testid` and its value must be `result` (Notice the lowercase `r`).

 # Sample UI